baldricrypto/BT_RT-Tools/General-Tools/virtual_env/README.md

 a simple script to help creating a python venv automatic.

+Yes this can be done manually using the below process but everything is good practice :D

 ```python -m venv </path/to/virtual/env>```

 Once created you must activate your venv